-The Config.sys is the main configuration file used by OS/2, MS-DOS and other operating systems and contains commands and instructions for the working of the computer system.
+The Config.sys is the main configuration file used by OS/2, MS-DOS and other operating systems.
 Config.sys commands loads programs into the memory and sets ups the memory management of the system.
 The command shell is executed after the config.sys has been processed.
 After the command shell is loaded, the autoexec.bat file is processed.
-The config.sys commands comprises mostly of name and value pairs that include commands such as DEVICEHIGH, install, lastdrive, set, shell etc. The OS/2 depends on the config.sys file for configuration before the graphics of the system start.

 The CONFIG.SYS commands load programs into memory and manage the operation of your equipment.
-For the most part, they are used only in the CONFIG.SYS file, with the exception of break commands, and remset, you can also include in the AUTOEXEC.BAT file or type in the MS-DOS.
+They are used only in the CONFIG.SYS file, with the exception of break commands.
+You can also include them in the AUTOEXEC.BAT file or type in the MS-DOS.